gloinart/weight_in_bytes/README.md

 * Handles containers, pointers, std::optional, std::tuple, std::variant, std::any out of the box
 * std::any is introspected by providing a type-list of possible types
 * Automatic reflection of class members are provided via boost::pfr or Cista
-* Automatic reflection of class members can utilize Cereal serialization functions
+* Automatic reflection of class members can utilize Cereal serialization functions (conside work in progress)
 * Multiple pointers to the same element counts as a single allocation
 * Containers with internal buffers (such as std::string) are not reported as allocated until the contained data is allocated on the heap